vnminh0204/graph-isomorphism/README.md

   You can change the directory to input the correct location of file
   Ex: 3130bonus06Aut.gr

-## We have option to run without tree processing, GI, Aut graph.
+## We have options to run without tree processing, GI, Aut graph.